Michael Rubinoff

-Michael Rubinoff is a Canadian theatre producer and lawyer, who has produced several musical theatre productions across Canada and the United States.
+Michael Rubinoff (born 1977) is a Canadian theatre producer and lawyer, who has produced several musical theatre productions across Canada and the United States.
+He is best known as the originating producer of Come from Away, the longest-running Canadian musical in Broadway history.
 He established the Canadian Music Theatre Project (CMTP) in 2011, which was an incubator for developing and workshopping new Canadian musicals.

-Personal life
+Early life and education

 Rubinoff attended University of Western Ontario, where he received his Bachelor of Arts degree in political science.
-He also graduated with a law degree in 2001 from the University of Western Ontario.
+He also graduated with a law degree in 2001 from the University of Western Ontario, where he was valedictorian of his graduating class and received the Dean Ivan C. Rand Award for academic standing and service to the law faculty.
+He was also twice elected president of the Western Law Student Legal Society.
 While enrolled as a student, Rubinoff ran as an independent candidate in the London North Centre riding against Joe Fontana during the 1997 federal election.
 In his final year of law school, he also directed the university's production of Blood Brothers.
+Rubinoff is also a 2004 graduate of the Commercial Theatre Institute's intensive producing program in New York.

 Career

 Law career

 After receiving his law degree, Rubinoff articled with Goodman and Carr in 2001.
 He also worked as a lawyer in private practice in Toronto, mainly working as a commercial real estate lawyer.
 He also worked as an entertainment law associate.

 Rubinoff left his law practice in 2010 so that he could become an associate dean of the visual and performing arts department at Sheridan College.
 In addition, Rubinoff's experience producing and presenting small to mid-sized musicals in Toronto influenced his decision to leave law to instead work in the entertainment industry and develop new Canadian musicals.